Incalos/FJSP-With-Genetic-Algorithm/README.md

 ## Prepare configuration file

-* **Processing_time** : Processing schedule.
+* **Processing_time** : `the processing schedule of this production process`
     * The horizontal axis index represents the process sequence number, the vertical axis represents the processing machine sequence number, and the numerical value represents the corresponding processing time.
-    * ''9999'' indicates that the corresponding machine processing cannot be selected in the process.
+    * ''9999'' indicates that the corresponding machine cannot be selected in the process.
     * _For example:_

       |  10   |   9   |   0    |   0    |   0    |   0    |   0    |   0   |   0    |   0    |   0    |   0    |